 As you might see, the holiday is important in Spain and the whole system is very complicated.
 Some holidays are celebrated, but people still need to go to work or school, such as Saint Valentine's Day.
 Then, how can you distinguish between bank holidays and non-bank holidays?

 You can use the default calendar on your phone or other calendar apps such as google calendar to track holidays.
 These days can be shown automatically and noted with the autonomous regions where the festival is to be celebrated.
 Of course, you can also check this information with your company or school.

-6. We cover you 365 days without delays!
+6. We cover you 365 days of the year without delays!

 Although there are different holidays in different regions.
-SegurCaixa Adeslas will always be your loyal friend that helps you whenever you need us.
-With our medical insurance, you can have easy access to emergency consultation calls, free ambulance, and urgent treatments.
+SegurCaixa Adeslas will always be there to help whenever you need us.
+With our medical insurance, you can have easy access to emergency consultation calls, free ambulances, and urgent treatments.
 This medical insurance is also a perfect fit for a Spanish visa/NIE/TIE application as it fulfills all the requirements.
-Come and talk to us!
+Come speak to us!

 If you like to know more about living in Spain, click one of these blogs below: